 If not, it’s time to ask a question using the main button of the bottom bar.

-In this section you can ask many different questions about a language or a country, using questions templates or asking freely.
+In this section, you can ask many different questions about a language or a country, using question templates or asking freely.

 Choose the right template depending on the question you want to ask or choose the option “ask freely” if it doesn’t fit into the offered templates.